MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Get-Content.md

 - ASCII:  Uses the encoding for the ASCII (7-bit) character set.
 - BigEndianUnicode:  Encodes in UTF-16 format using the big-endian byte order.
-- BigEndianUTF32:  Encodes in UTF-32 format using the big-endian byte order.
 - Byte:   Encodes a set of characters into a sequence of bytes.
 - String:  Uses the encoding type for a string.
 - Unicode:  Encodes in UTF-16 format using the little-endian byte order.